Provincial GSA Coordinators

 If you would like information, support, or resources regarding GSA/QSA’s in Calgary & area, you can contact the Hilary by e-mail email@example.com or phone at (403) 283-5580.

-Thomas (Sherwood Park, Elk Island area, Camrose, and rural Alberta)
+Michael (Sherwood Park, Elk Island area, Camrose, and rural Alberta)

 Cayley (she/her) is the Counselling Coordinator for Lethbridge Public School District No. 51.
 Cayley’s role focuses on supporting and maintaining wellness throughout the Lethbridge Public School District.
 A passionate supporter of positive spaces in all public settings, Cayley’s work extends to supporting the local GSAs at both the middle and high school levels.
 Cayley also works with school administrators throughout the district, at all three divisional levels, to ensure that schools are welcoming, caring, positive spaces for ALL students, staff, and families.
 It is a priority for the Lethbridge School District to ensure that all students and families are reflected and supported in their learning environments, resources, and support systems.